 Lemon Curd & Thyme Thumbprint Cookies with Streusel & Vanilla Icing

-With a crumbly streusel topping & stripes of vanilla icing, Lemon Curd & Thyme Thumbprint Cookies are tart & tart – like bite-size lemon meringue pies.
+With a crumbly streusel topping & stripes of vanilla icing, Lemon Curd & Thyme Thumbprint Cookies are sweet & tart – like bite-size lemon meringue pies.

 - 1 egg, room temperature